Rosebud, Victoria: History

 On 2 June 1855, the cargo vessel Rosebud, owned by one of the colony's best known pastoralists Edward Hobson, was washed over the large sandbars and onto the beach.
 The burgeoning community made off with the cargo of damask and household goods, but the wreck remained for many years as the locals slowly stripped its hull to use in the construction of houses.
 It became commonplace to call the area "The Rosebud" in reference to the ship, which was shortened to "Rosebud" as the last vestiges of the ship disappeared.

-Officially the term Rosebud referred only to Rosebud Village, the blocks on the foreshore west of Eeling Creek (now an underground drain between Tom Salt Park and the camping ground).
-Land on the south side of "the road to Portsea" was described as being in Wannaeue; this was the name of the parish that extended south to Limestone Road.
-Today the name is recalled by a small street between Rosebud Parade and Ninth Avenue.
-The parish went from The Avenue to Government Road in Rye, but also included the Arthurs Seat pre-emptive right (now McCrae and Arthurs Seat).
+Officially, the term Rosebud, referred only to Rosebud Village, related to the blocks on the foreshore west of Eeling Creek, an underground drain between Tom Salt Park and the camping ground.
+Land on the south side of "the road to Portsea" was described as being in Wannaeue; the name of the parish that extended south to Limestone Road.
+In more recent times, the name is recalled by a small street between Rosebud Parade and Ninth Avenue.
+The parish went from The Avenue to Government Road in Rye, and also included the Arthurs Seat pre-emptive right (now McCrae and Arthurs Seat).
 Peter Wilson gives much detail about the buyers of Rosebud Village allotments.
 Lime Land Leisure mentions a "Mr Gomm, of whom little is known."

 Allotment 20, between The Avenue and Parkmore Road, was not settled at the same time as the rest of the land to Boneo Road.
-This was supposedly due to an arrangement with Captain Henry Everest Adams, because he had been carrying convicts between Van Diemen's Land and Melbourne.
-This transport was probably provided in 1840 when there was a drastic labour shortage in Melbourne.
-Isaac White who purchased allotment 19 (west to Adams Avenue), knew Adams and probably cared for the Captain's wife while he was away at sea.
+This allotment was supposedly due to an arrangement with Captain Henry Everest Adams, who was carrying convicts between Van Diemen's Land and Melbourne.
+The transport was probably provided in 1840 when there was a drastic labour shortage in Melbourne.
+Isaac White, who purchased allotment 19 (west to Adams Avenue), knew Adams and probably cared for the Captain's wife while he was away at sea.
 He probably settled lot 19 on behalf of the Captain, who owned it by 1864.
-In the Argus of 12 March 1883, the Government advertised land in the village of Wannaeue on allotment 20, Wannaeue.
-No parish map has made mention of this village.
+In The Argus of 12 March 1883, the Government advertised land in the village of Wannaeue on allotment 20, Wannaeue.
+No parish map made mention of the village.
 The Adams family had a guest house, Hopetoun House, named after the Governor (a frequent guest), on the site of the car wash near McCrae Plaza.
 It was later renamed Merlyn Lodge.
 Robert Adams sold allotment 19 and the part north of Rosemore Road was subdivided but the ownership of the rest reverted to him in the Bust.
 Parkmore was built in 1896 by Albert Holloway and bought by the Clemengers in 1908.